Back up and restore data

 gcloud

-gcloud alpha firestore backups schedules list \
+gcloud firestore backups schedules list \

 --database='DATABASE_ID'